Man City-Liverpool player ratings: Goalscorers Kevin De Bruyne and Gabriel Jesus impress for hosts but Virgil van Dijk keeps cool on big stage

 Combined with Alexander-Arnold in the build-up to Jota's equaliser and booked for taking out De Bruyne on the touchline to sum up the blend of quality and bite he brings to this team.
 Another reliable display on the big stage from the Scotsman.

 Not at his best and at times off the pace.
 Made it too easy for De Bruyne to break into space and unleash his shot for City's opener, gave the ball away to Rodri whose own ricocheted effort went over, and beaten by Jesus in the box when his compatriot's shot was blocked by Van Dijk.
-Had to take out Silva when the City man got away from him.
+Had to take out Silva when the City man got away from him and was perhaps fortunate not to see red.

 Lots of energy but finesse missing from Liverpool's captain.
 He played couple of balls over top in the first half as Liverpool struggled to grab control but eventually got it right just before the break, although Jota failed to make the most of it.
 Subbed in the second half.